 Although there is no right or wrong way to help a domestic violence victim,

-- Do anything that might prorogue the abuser;
+- do anything that might provoke the abuser;

 Responding to a disclosure

-Questions should be formulated as invitations to speak.
+Questions should be phrased as invitations to speak.

 “What would you like to talk about?”